 In most places, electricity is available 24 hours a day.

 Several lodges have generators, and they will switch it off for part of the night, but alternate light sources are provided.

 Food is usually plentiful.
-Breakfasts offer a good choice, with tea, coffee, juice, fruits, pancakes, egg of your choice and other things depending on location.
+Breakfasts offer a good choice, with tea, coffee, juice, fruits, pancakes, the egg of your choice, and other things depending on location.